Minecraft: Dimensions

 The Nether is a hell-like underworld dimension accessed via an obsidian portal and composed mainly of lava.
 Mobs that populate the Nether include shrieking, fireball-shooting ghasts, alongside anthropomorphic pigs called piglins and their zombified counterparts.
-Piglins in particular have a bartering system, where players can give them gold ingots and receive items in return.
-Structures known as Nether Fortresses generate in the Nether, containing mobs such as wither skeletons and blazes, which can drop blaze rods needed to access the End dimension.
-The player can also choose to build an optional boss mob known as the Wither, using skulls obtained from wither skeletons and soul sand.
+Piglins have a bartering system, allowing players to trade gold ingots for various items.
+Structures called Nether fortresses generate in the Nether, containing mobs such as wither skeletons and blazes; blazes can drop blaze rods, which are needed to access the End dimension.
+Players can also choose to summon an optional boss mob known as the Wither, using a Nether block called "soul sand" and skulls obtained from wither skeletons.